theasta/wpt-script/README.md

 Configs are JSON.
 Available Config Keys:

 - server: (String) the webpage test server to run against.
+- port: (Integer) the webpage test server port.
 - urls: (Object) where keys are the name of the page (e.g. 'search') and the values are the urls to test.
 Used only by run.php
  OR
 - script: (String) a WPT script
 - prepend: (String|Array) WPT scripts to prepend to url or script
 - graphite: (String) the graphite server to graph to.
 Used only by get_results.php
-- logging_js: (String) 'webpagetest.public' or 'webpagetest.private'.
-Used as the graphite namespace and added to splunk logs so we can easily tell which are public, which are private
+- logging_ns: (String) 'webpagetest.public' or 'webpagetest.private'.
+Used as the graphite namespace so we can easily tell which are public, which are private
 - locations: (Array) List of browser locations.
 Use this to limit to only certain locations/browsers To see a list of available locations, run run.php with the flag -l.
 It will output locations and exit.
 - run_options: (Object) The options to pass to WebPagetest, which follow the